Umbragloom/MythosReborn/mythosreborn/content/buildblog/about.md

 ---
-title: "About Me"
+author:
+  name: "Josh Mathie"
-date: 2022-08-19T19:51:13-04:00
+date: 2022-08-18T18:35:10-04:00
+linktitle: About Me
+type:
+- post
+- posts
+title: About Me
+eventname: Designer
+eventlocation: Table Top Enthusiest
+weight: 10
 draft: false
 ---

-Welcome to Mythos Reborn, A little bit about me before we get into what this even is.
+A little bit about me before we get into what this even is.

 My name is Joshua Mathie, I have loved tabletop, card, and board games since I was a kid,